jxxssicaa/dh110jessicang/(/Heuristic Evaluation README.md

 # Design Feedback

 ### 1. Visibility of system status
-Evaluation:
+#### Good:
+There is a scroller bar when scrolling down the website, so users know how long the page is.
+#### Bad:
+There is no indication of system status when scrolling thorugh the slides on the main slideshow on the home page.
+This leads me to wonder where and when the slideshow ends.
+There is also  no feedback when typing into the search bar, such as pre populated word fetaure.
-Severity rating:
+#### Severity rating: 2
-### 2.
+### 2. Match between system and the real world
-Match between system and the real world	The design uses terms and concepts that are used in the real world and presents information in a familiar manner to users.
+The design uses terms and concepts that are used in the real world and presents information in a familiar manner to users.
 Elevator shows an up arrow when it is going up.
+#### Good:
+The website uses real worl applicable terms terms and so it seems familiar.
+#### Bad:
+The website has icons that indicate things such as trash for "collections not in effect" and a book for "Schools not in session."
+These icons do not match up very well with what they are supposed to represent, and the icons are not clickable for more information.
+#### Severity rating: 2
 ### 3.
 User control and freedom	The design allows users to correct mistakes and provides an 'emergency exit' to leave unwanted actions.
 Cancel button allows user to exit the current interaction.
 ### 4.